Nodding disease: Prognosis

 Nodding syndrome is debilitating both physically and mentally.
 In 2004, Peter Spencer stated: "It is, by all reports, a progressive disorder and a fatal disorder, perhaps with a duration of about three years or more."
-While a few children are said to have recovered from it, many have died from the illness.
-Seizures can also cause children to collapse, potentially causing injury or death.
+Without epilepsy drugs, the condition worsens; seizures can cause accidents and even death.
+Long-term effects include brain damage, stunted growth and mental impairment.
+A few children are said to have recovered from the disease, but many have died.

 Epidemiology

 While the majority of occurrences of the disease known as "nodding syndrome" have been relatively recent, it appears that the condition was first documented in 1962 in southern Tanzania.
 More recently, nodding syndrome had become most prevalent in South Sudan, where in 2003 approximately 300 cases were found in Mundri alone.
 By 2009, it had spread across the border to Uganda's Kitgum district, and the Ugandan ministry of health declared that more than 2000 children had the disease.
 As of the end of 2011, outbreaks were concentrated in Kitgum, Pader and Gulu.
 More than 1000 cases were diagnosed in the last half of that year.

 There were further outbreaks in early 2012, in South Sudan, Uganda, and Tanzania.
+In the five years to 2024 cases have been identified in the Democratic Republic of the Congo, Central African Republic and Cameroon.

 The spread and manifestation of outbreaks may further be exacerbated due to the poor availability of health care in the region.